superlinked/VectorHub/docs/use_cases/node2vec.md

 To learn the model parameters, the authors suggest two approaches:
 1. If we are dealing with a supervised setting, we can train the network similarly, how we train a conventional NN for the supervised task (for example using Cross Entropy for classification or Mean Squared Error for regression)
 2. If we only have access to the graph itself, we can approach model training as an unsupervised task, where the goal is to predict the presence of the edges in the graph based on the node embeddings.
 In this case the link probabilities are defined as $P(j \in \mathcal{N}(i)) \approx \sigma(h_i^Th_j)$.
-The loss function is the Negative Log Likelihood of the presence of the edge and $P(j \in \mathcal{N}(i))$.
+The loss function is the Negative Log Likelihood of the presence of the edge and $P$.

 It is also possible to combine the two approaches by using a linear combination of the two loss functions.
-However, in this example we are going stick with the unsupervised approach.
+However, in this example we are going stick with the unsupervised version.

 ### GraphSAGE embeddings